skmishraoracle/langgraph/docs/docs/concepts/persistence.md

 * `langgraph-checkpoint`: The base interface for checkpointer savers ([BaseCheckpointSaver][langgraph.checkpoint.base.BaseCheckpointSaver]) and serialization/deserialization interface ([SerializerProtocol][langgraph.checkpoint.serde.base.SerializerProtocol]).
 Includes in-memory checkpointer implementation ([InMemorySaver][langgraph.checkpoint.memory.InMemorySaver]) for experimentation.
 LangGraph comes with `langgraph-checkpoint` included.
 * `langgraph-checkpoint-sqlite`: An implementation of LangGraph checkpointer that uses SQLite database ([SqliteSaver][langgraph.checkpoint.sqlite.SqliteSaver] / [AsyncSqliteSaver][langgraph.checkpoint.sqlite.aio.AsyncSqliteSaver]).
 Ideal for experimentation and local workflows.
 Needs to be installed separately.
 * `langgraph-checkpoint-postgres`: An advanced checkpointer that uses Postgres database ([PostgresSaver][langgraph.checkpoint.postgres.PostgresSaver] / [AsyncPostgresSaver][langgraph.checkpoint.postgres.aio.AsyncPostgresSaver]), used in LangGraph Platform.
 Ideal for using in production.
 Needs to be installed separately.
+* `langgraph-checkpoint-oracle`: An implementation of LangGraph checkpointer that uses Oracle database ([OracleCheckpointer][langgraph.checkpoint.oracle.OracleCheckpointer] / [AsyncOracleCheckpointer][langgraph.checkpoint.oracle.aio.AsyncOracleCheckpointer]).
+Ideal for enterprise environments using Oracle Database.
+Needs to be installed separately.

 ### Checkpointer interface